danielbdias/danielbdias/README.md

 </a>

 ## Hi 👋 I am Daniel!
-I am a software engineer at [Kubeshop](https://kubeshop.io/) and doctorate student at [University of São Paulo](https://www.ime.usp.br/en/home/).
+I am a software engineer at [Kubeshop](https://kubeshop.io/), maintainer of [Tracetest.io](https://tracetest.io/) and doctorate student at [University of São Paulo](https://www.ime.usp.br/en/home/).

+I am a generalist developer that is walking a technology-focused path working with Dev Tools and AI.
+My main languages are Golang, Python, Ruby and Javascript.

 - 🌐 Visit my [porfolio website](https://www.dbdias.com/) for complete background and contact.
 - 👋 My personal [blog](https://www.dbdias.com/year-archive/)